 - Water - 1.5 cups

-- Take 1 cup of raisins Rinse the raisins in running water well to get rid of the traces of chemicals if any.
+- Take 1 cup of raisins Rinse the dry grapes in running water well to get rid of the traces of chemicals if any.
 Soak the raisins in water for 4-5 hours at least or overnight.
-Alternatively you can also soak the raisins in hot water for 30 minutes to one hour.
+Alternatively, you can also soak the raisins in hot water for 30 minutes to one hour.

 - When the raisins are soft enough to mash/grind, transfer to a blender along with soaked water.
 Grind it to a smooth paste.

 - Transfer the ground raisins mixture to a strainer over a wide bowl.
 Press it with a spoon to collect the juice as much as possible.
-Discard the left over mixture or add it while preparing porridge/jam.
+Discard the leftover mix or add it while preparing porridge/jam.
 But make sure to use the leftovers immediately.

 - Boil the raisins water in a saucepan until it becomes thick.
 Keep the flame low to medium and stir it occasionally to avoid burning at the bottom.

-- Boil until it becomes quite dark, thick and reached a sauce like consistency.
-It may take 15 to 30 minutes alt least.
+- Boil until it becomes quite dark, thick, and reached a sauce-like consistency.
+It may take 15 to 30 minutes at least.
 Switch off the flame once done.

-- Soaking time purely depends on the raisins used, some types of raisins need mores soaking.
+- Soaking time purely depends on the raisins used; some types of dry grapes need more soaking.

 - This raisins syrup becomes little thick after cooling down so switch it off the flame accordingly.
 Don’t over boil.

-- Giving this raisins syrup too often makes the baby sweet tooth.
-Hence its always recommended to use this raisins syrup in moderation.
+- Giving this raisins syrup too often makes the baby’s tooth sweet.
+Hence its always recommended using this raisins syrup in moderation.

 - Always check with your pediatrician before introducing any new food.